Can You Use Your Credit or Debit Card in Rarotonga & the Cook Islands?© CookIslandsPocketGuide.com

 Credit Card Charges in the Cook Islands

 Another credit card fee you may experience in the Cook Islands is a surcharge implemented by local businesses.
-Many businesses in Rarotonga and the Cook Islands apply a foreign credit or debit card fee of 2.5-3% on each transaction.
+Many businesses in Rarotonga and the Cook Islands charge a fee of 2.5-3% on each transaction for using a foreign credit or debit card.
+We’ve even seen some surcharges as high as 5%!

 More About Using Debit and Credit Cards in Rarotonga and the Cook Islands